anoop9/monday/README.md

     - No

 - **If not significant, what next?**
-    - Increase sample size or run the test longer to achieve sufficient power and statistical significance.
+    - Increase sample size to achieve sufficient power and statistical significance.